The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 - What matters: Does the renovation solve daily frustrations and improve quality of life?

-Scenario 2: Severely Outdated Home in Prime Location
+Scenario 2: Severely Outdated Home in a Prime Location

 - Key requirement: Neighborhood must support the higher post-renovation value

-- Reality: Skipping these repairs makes home unsellable and potentially dangerous
+- Reality: Skipping these repairs makes the home unsellable and potentially dangerous

 - Better framing: This isn't "renovation" — it's necessary maintenance to preserve value

-- Chicago reality: Vintage homes (70% of city's housing stock) often need infrastructure updates
+- Chicago reality: Vintage homes (70% of the city's housing stock) frequently need infrastructure updates when opened up.
+Budget 15–20% contingency on any gut renovation in a pre-1950 building.

 The Chicago Market Reality: Neighborhood-Specific Considerations